 We want your stay with us to be as comfortable and pleasant as possible.
 Feel free to bring personal items (enough for full length of stay) such as photos or pictures for your room.
 Glass must be removed from picture frames before arrival.
 Toiletries and cosmetics should be limited to one bag, if possible.
 Compacts without mirrors are acceptable.
 You can bring an electric razor, sanitary supplies, a curling iron, disposable cameras, sunscreen, and sunglasses.
 Please no exercise equipment, electronics (iPod, laptop, digital cameras, etc…) musical instruments or craft supplies.
 We have plenty of hair dryers here for your use.
 Pack stationery items like paper and envelopes, so you can stay in touch with family and friends.
 We encourage patients to bring about $50 for incidentals.
 You may bring checkbooks and credit cards, though they are often unnecessary.
 We provide hangers, bed and bath linens, and pillows.
 We have washers and dryers, which are available for your use.
 Remuda provides all the necessary laundry supplies, as well as irons and ironing boards.
 If you choose, you may bring one personal comfort item (stuffed animal, blanket).

-Remuda Ranch is an exceptional program, in terms of the beautiful location, peaceful environment, and skilled staff.
-But, the truth is that Remuda Ranch is a treatment facility.
+Remuda Ranch at The Meadows is an exceptional program, in terms of the beautiful location, peaceful environment, and skilled staff.
+But, the truth is that Remuda Ranch at The Meadows is a treatment facility.
 And as such, certain safety parameters must remain in place.
 As we help you and others to get well, we must keep everyone safe.
 This means we cannot have certain items, which may be potentially harmful, at our facilities.
 As you pack, please remove anything that contains glass, (mirrors, compacts, etc.) or is sharp.
 This extends to glass covering framed photos.
 Also, anything sharp like pins, scissors, or razors must be left at home.
 Please understand that we cannot list everything that may not be appropriate for our treatment setting.
 Therefore, some items may need to be stored while you are in treatment for safety or modesty reasons.
 We thank you in advance for your understanding and appreciate your adherence to these guidelines.